BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 adjustment mechanism with respect to changes in the level

---- Page 7 ---

-of equity prices.In addition, in the event of exceptional falls in financial markets, and where that symmetric adjustment mechanism is not sufficient to enable insurance and rein­ surance undertakings to fulfil their Solvency Capital
+--- Page 7 ---of equity prices.In addition, in the event of exceptional falls in financial markets, and where that symmetric adjustment mechanism is not sufficient to enable insurance and rein­ surance undertakings to fulfil their Solvency Capital